unistbig/netGO/README.md

 * nperm (optional): a numeric parameter to determine the bin size (number of genes) to be used during resampling.
 The default is NULL which assigns approximately 2000 genes to each bin<br>
 * pvalue (optional): a boolean parameter to determine whether to return Q-values only ( FALSE ) or both P-values and Q-values (TRUE)<br>
 * plus (optional): a boolean parameter to determine whether to run both netGO and netGO+ (plus = FALSE) or netGO+ only ( plus = TRUE, default )<br>
-* verbose (optional) : a boolean parameter to show more process of netGO <br>
+* verbose (optional) : a boolean parameter whether to show more process of netGO as follows.<br>

-After running the example, the user may see the following logs in R console.<br>

 <img src='https://user-images.githubusercontent.com/6457691/71439716-0e530980-273e-11ea-8b27-3621c90416cc.png'></img>